csumutaskin/fortify-eclipse-plugin/README.md

-# a custom fortifyplugin for individual development
+# a Custom Eclipse Fortify Plugin for Development

 # Introduction